qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

      * Assesses species abundance unevenness or dominance concentration
      * **Citation**: *Strong, W. L., (2002).
 “Assessing species abundance uneveness within and between plant communities”.
 Community Ecology (3): 237-246.*
    * **Phylogenetic tree** (required for certain alpha diversities, ie. Faith PD): The phylogenetic tree to be used with alpha analyses (only include when necessary ie. Faith PD)
-    * currently only tree that can be used is the GreenGenes 97% OTU based phylogenetic tree
+    * Currently only tree that can be used is the GreenGenes 97% OTU based phylogenetic tree
    * **Alpha Diversity Citation**: Whittaker, R. H. (1960).
 “Vegetation of the Siskiyou Mountains, Oregon and California”.
 Ecological Monographs.
 (30)” 279–338.
-  * **Calculate beta diversity**: measured the diversity between samples
+  * **Calculate beta diversity**: Measured the diversity between samples
-   * **BIOM table** (required): the feature table containing the samples for which beta diversity should be computed
+   * **BIOM table** (required): The feature table containing the samples for which beta diversity should be computed
-   * **Adjust variance** (phylogenetic only): performs variance adjustment
+   * **Adjust variance** (phylogenetic only): Performs variance adjustment
-    * Weights distances based on the proportion of the relative abundance represented between the samples at a given node under evaluation
+    * Weighs distances based on the proportion of the relative abundance represented between the samples at a given node under evaluation
     * **Citatoin**: *Chang, Q., Luan, Y., & Sun, F. (2011).
 “Variance adjusted weighted UniFrac: a powerful beta diversity measure for comparing communities based on phylogeny”.
 BMC Bioinformatics.12(1): 118.*
    * **Alpha value** (Generalized UniFrac only): The value of alpha controls importance of sample proportions.
 1.0 is weighted normalized UniFrac.
 0.0 is close to unweighted UniFrac, but only if the sample  are dichotomized.
    * **Bypass tips** (phylogenetic only): In a bifurcating tree, the tips make up about 50% of the nodes in a tree.
 By ignoring them, specificity can be traded for reduced compute time.
 This has the effect of collapsing the phylogeny, and is analogous (in concept) to moving from 99% to 97% OTUs
    * **Diversity metric** (required): The beta diversity metric to be run
     * **Bray-Curtis dissimilarity**: Calculates Bray–Curtis dissimilarity
      * Fraction of overabundant counts
      * **Citation**: *Sorenson, T. (1948) "A method of establishing groups of equal amplitude in plant sociology based on similarity of species content."
 Kongelige Danske Videnskabernes Selskab 5.1-34: 4-7.*
     * **Canberra distance**: Calculates Canberra distance